ucsd-cse112-sp19/team13/CONTRIBUTING.md

     }
 }
 ```

+##### Propagating changes/effects for an component
+After adding a change to a component, run `npm run build` for the changes to take effect

 ##### Adding your own functions
 Don't repeat yourself.
 If you find yourself writing the same code in multiple places, try putting them in a function.
 Even locally scope the function by declaring a function outside the class.
 These will be inaccessible to anyone else but this class.
 Here's an example: